Katakomba: Tools and Benchmarks for Data-Driven NetHack: Introduction

 Reinforcement learning \citep{arulkumaran2017brief, levine2020offline} led to remarkable progress in the decision-making problems in recent years: robotics \citep{smithWalkParkLearning2022, kumar2021a}, recommender systems \citep{Chen2022OffPolicyAF}, traffic control \citep{chen2020toward}, energy management \citep{yu2019deep}, combinatorial optimization \citep{mazyavkina2021reinforcement}, and videogames \citep{baker2022video, hafner2023mastering}.
 Many of those are considered solved or close to solved problems, and the arguably next untapped frontier for RL algorithms is the NetHack \citep{kuttler2020nethack}.

-NetHack is considered one of the most challenging games for humans, even more to learning agents.
+NetHack\footnote{For a brief introduction to the game, we recommend excellent \href{https://nethackwiki.com/wiki/Main_Page}{game wiki}, as well as the original publication by \citet{kuttler2020nethack}, which introduced the NetHack environment.} is considered one of the most challenging games for humans, even more to learning agents.
 This game requires strong generalization capabilities, as the levels are procedurally generated with each reset, and extraordinary memory capacity, as the episodes may last for 100k steps requiring to remember what happened a thousand steps before to act optimally.
 Moreover, the high level of uncertainty and its dependence on the initial character configuration further hardens the problem.
 Indeed, at the moment, the best agent, AutoAscend \citep{hambro2022insights}, is essentially rule-based, and yet reinforcement learning agents cannot even come close in terms of the game score or levels reached.
 While there were various attempts to advance online reinforcement learning agents, this task seems out of reach for them.

 Recently, a promising direction was outlined -- re-using large-scale datasets of human/bot demonstrations to bootstrap RL agents, either in the pre-training phase or in the fine-tuning stage \citep{hambrodungeons, kumar2022offline}.
 This research direction holds great promise to advance the community's progress in solving the NetHack and attacking the weak sides of the RL agents.
 While the proposed tools and datasets are necessary, their implementations, support, and ease of adoption still need to be improved.
 What is essential, the use of NetHack promises the democratization of research efforts, providing way more efficient tools compared to both StarCraft \citep{vinyals2019grandmaster} and Minecraft \citep{guss2019minerl} learning environments.
 However, while the open-sourced datasets are a significant first step, the provided tools are very far from being readily adopted by other researchers (\Cref{sec:adoption}).